-We initially recognized our Class A Convertible Preferred Units at their issuance date fair value, net of issuance costs.
 We will not be required to adjust the carrying amount of our Class A Convertible Preferred Units until it becomes probable that they would become redeemable.
+Once redemption becomes probable, we would adjust the carrying amount of our Class A Convertible Preferred Units until it becomes probable that they would become redeemable.
 Once redemption becomes probable, we would adjust the carrying amount of our Class A Convertible Preferred Units to the redemption value over a period of time comprising the date the feature first becomes probable and the date the units can first be redeemed.
 Our Class A Convertible Preferred Units contain a distribution Rate Reset Election (as defined in Note 15).
 This Rate Reset Election is bifurcated and accounted for separately as an embedded derivative and recorded at fair value at each reporting period.
 Refer to Note 15 and Note 16 for additional discussion.

-Net Loss Attributable to Genesis Energy, L.P. is reduced by Class A Convertible Preferred Unit distributions that accumulated during the period and was reduced by \$18.7 million for the three months ended March 31, 2022 and 2021.
+Net Income (Loss) Attributable to Genesis Energy, L.P. is reduced by Class A Convertible Preferred Unit distributions that accumulated during the period and was reduced by \$18.7 million and \$37.4 million for the three and six months ended June 30, 2022 and 2021, respectively.